 "I feel the CMSM is a great resource.
 The collection is hugely impressive and receives amazing positive customer feedback.
 I find it immensely enjoyable to inform and assist visitors."

-Dr Victoria Ashworth te Velde
+Dr Victoria Ashworth

-Victoria is a published author on Commonwealth diplomacy and holds an MA in Diplomatic Law and Practice and a PhD in International Relations from the University of London.She has worked as a Director in Higher Education supervising PhD students, has been Director of an international think-tank and has worked for two FTSE100 companies in media.
-Victoria is an active volunteer in the community and a Scout Leader, an England Squash Coach and set up a social enterprise to engage young people and improve community cohesion.
+Victoria is a published author on Commonwealth diplomacy and holds an MA in Diplomatic Law and Practice and a PhD in International Relations from the University of London.
+She has worked as a Director in Higher Education supervising PhD students, has been Director of an international think-tank and has worked for two FTSE100 companies in publishing.
+Victoria is an active volunteer in the community, and an England Squash Coach.

 Victoria is passionate about all things Commonwealth related and as part of an Armed Forces family, is using her skills and experience to help to promote and preserve our military heritage.